 ▪ Reference letters

 Three reference letters from professors, employers, and/or mentors who can speak to your suitability for the program.
 Your referees must have a strictly professional relationship with you (no friends, family members, etc.).
 We are looking for evidence of your academic ability, professionalism, related work experience, and any other information that would make you a strong candidate for the Professional Master's Program in Big Data.

 ▪ evidence of a completed IELTS or TOEFL exam

 If English is not your primary language, you must provide proof of English proficiency.
 Please view Admission Requirements for more information.
 IELTS or TOEFL test scores need to be sent directly to the Registrar's Office by Educational Testing Service.
+Electronic submission is preferred.
 Do not mail your test score to the Big Data Admissions Committee.